Place

 In 2019, Phase 1 of the Powell Library Seismic Retrofit and Rehabilitation Project began to bring the building into compliance with the University of California’s seismic safety requirements and modern earthquake-resistance standards.
 The work was designed in accordance with the Secretary of the Interior’s Standards, ensuring that structural improvements would preserve the building’s historic character.

-One of the project’s most delicate tasks involved the room’s 447 historic ceiling panels.
+One of the project’s most delicate tasks involved the reading room’s 447 historic ceiling panels.
 Each panel was carefully catalogued, documented, and removed to allow for structural reinforcement.

 Rather than transporting these fragile elements offsite–risking damage during handling–the project team engineered a custom on-site solution.
 A scaffold mezzanine with specially designed upper-level shelving was constructed within the reading room itself.
 This innovative approach reduced risk by minimizing movement and the need for temperature control for the panels, ensuring they could be safely reinstalled once structural work was complete.